katekuzmina/Answers-for-Chapter-2/Answers+for+Chapter+2.md

 ```
 __ANSWER__: From this analysis, we can see that Lewis Carroll often used "however" in the sentence-initial position that might be considered innovative and unique for a book written in 1865.

-## _Question 8_
-Define a conditional frequency distribution over the Names corpus that allows you to see which initial letters are more frequent for males vs. females
+__Question 8__: Define a conditional frequency distribution over the Names corpus that allows you to see which initial letters are more frequent for males vs. females
 ```python
 from nltk.corpus import names
 names = nltk.corpus.names